Medieval stained glass: Composition, manufacture and distribution

-Colour
+Color

-The colour of glass could be affected by many factors.
+The color of glass could be affected by many factors.
 Sources of silica were often impure, with iron oxide being one of the most common impurities.
-The greenish hue of uncoloured glass is usually owing to the presence of a mixture of ferrous (Fe2+) and ferric (Fe3+) ions in the glass matrix.
+The greenish hue of uncolored glass is usually owing to the presence of a mixture of ferrous (Fe2+) and ferric (Fe3+) ions in the glass matrix.
 It is also possible that 'impurities' could be introduced at the fritting stage within the glass furnace, leading to the addition of further alumina, silica and iron oxides.

-Inherent colour
+Inherent color

-Inherent colour refers to the colours that may be formed in the molten glass by manipulating the furnace environment.
-Theophilus describes molten glass changing to a "saffron yellow colour" which will eventually transform to a reddish yellow on further heating, he also refers to a "tawny colour, like flesh" which, upon further heating will become "a light purple" and later "a reddish purple, and exquisite".
+Inherent color refers to the colors that may be formed in the molten glass by manipulating the furnace environment.
+Theophilus describes molten glass changing to a "saffron yellow color" which will eventually transform to a reddish yellow on further heating, he also refers to a "tawny color, like flesh" which, upon further heating will become "a light purple" and later "a reddish purple, and exquisite".

-These colour changes are the result of the behaviour, under redox conditions, of the iron and manganese oxides which are naturally present in beech wood ash.
+These color changes are the result of the behaviour, under redox conditions, of the iron and manganese oxides which are naturally present in beech wood ash.

 In the glass melt the iron and manganese behave as follows:

 In an oxidising environment metal (and some non-metal) ions will lose electrons.
 In iron oxides, Fe2+ (ferrous) ions will become Fe3+ (ferric) ions.
 In molten glass this will result in a change in glass colour from pale blue to yellow/brown.
-In a reducing environment the iron will gain electrons and colour will change from yellow/brown to pale blue.
+In a reducing environment the iron will gain electrons and color will change from yellow/brown to pale blue.
 Similarly manganese will change in colour depending on its oxidation state.
 The lower oxidation state of manganese (Mn2+) is yellow in common glass while the higher oxidation states (Mn3+ or higher) is purple.
 A combination of the two states will give a pink glass.

-As the manganese and iron may each be in different states of oxidation, the combination of the two can result in a broad range of attractive colours.
-Manganese in its fully oxidised state, if not present in too great a mass, will also act as a decolourant of glass if the iron is in its yellow, ferric form.
-The two colours in effect cancel each other out to produce a clear glass.
+As the manganese and iron may each be in different states of oxidation, the combination of the two can result in a broad range of attractive colors.
+Manganese in its fully oxidised state, if not present in too great a mass, will also act as a decolorant of glass if the iron is in its yellow, ferric form.
+The two colors in effect cancel each other out to produce a clear glass.

-Experimental manufacture of potash glass emulating Theophilus' recipes has resulted in colours ranging from colourless to yellow, amber, brown, green, blue, pink and purple.
-Variation in colour hue and depth would also probably be affected by the source of the beech wood ash, depending on the soil chemistry where the beech tree grew, the age of the tree and the climate conditions.
+Experimental manufacture of potash glass emulating Theophilus' recipes has resulted in colors ranging from colorless to yellow, amber, brown, green, blue, pink and purple.
+Variation in color hue and depth would also probably be affected by the source of the beech wood ash, depending on the soil chemistry where the beech tree grew, the age of the tree and the climate conditions.

 Some of the stronger reds, blues and greens that are a feature of medieval stained glass rely on the addition of copper oxides.